laoyigrace/python-subjectclient/doc/source/index.rst

    - The commit message on the change should include a DocImpact tag so it gets in the release notes.
-   - The deprecation cycle is typically the first client release *after* the next *full* Nova server release so that there is at least six months of deprecation.
+   - The deprecation cycle is typically the first client release *after* the next *full* Subject server release so that there is at least six months of deprecation.

   2. Once the change is approved, have a member of the `subject-release`_ team